Honorary degree: History

+In the run up to and during World War Two, Oxford honorary degrees were used as diplomatic weapons.
+Lord Halifax, Oxford's chancellor from 1933, also served as minister of war from 1935 to 1938, as foreign secretary from 1938 to 1940, and as British ambassador to the US from 1940 to 1946.
+Delegations of senior academics travelled from Britain to ceremonies held overseas, or the university was represented by British diplomats.
+The award of an honorary degree to Antonio de Oliveira Salazar, the Portuguese prime minister, was described by a Foreign Office official as "first-class propaganda for our cause".
+Following Oxford's award of an honorary degree to Franklin D. Roosevelt in 1941, Harvard awarded an honorary LLD to Winston Churchill in 1943 at a specially arranged September ceremony while Churchill was in North America for the First Quebec Conference.

-By 2001, about 21 U.S. states had begun allowing public schools to grant honorary high school diplomas to military veterans under a program called "Operation Recognition".
+By 2001, about 21 US states had begun allowing public schools to grant honorary high school diplomas to military veterans under a program called "Operation Recognition".
 In Ohio, it was unclear whether public schools had the legal authority to grant them until 12 July 2001, when Governor Bob Taft signed a bill allowing public school districts to grant them to honorably discharged veterans of World War II.
 Lakota East High School is believed to have awarded the first such diplomas to a group of 20 veterans in May of that year.

 Modern practice

-Honorary degrees are usually awarded at regular graduation ceremonies, at which the recipients are often invited to make a speech of acceptance before the assembled faculty and graduates—an event which often forms the highlight of the ceremony.
+The modern honorary degree has been defined as "an academic degree conferred by a university institution, at its own initiative, without cost to the recipient, to honour someone renowned for his or her merits in the field of science, culture, politics, economics, religion or defence, without examinations or dissertations, but also without any rights connected to the degree".

+Honorary degrees are usually awarded at regular graduation ceremonies, although some universities, such as Oxford and Cambridge, award honorary degrees at separate ceremonies.
+Recipients may be invited to give an address – which can vary from a short acceptance speech to a full commencement address.
+Many US institutions will also pay commencement speakers, particularly celebrities, in addition to granting them an honorary degree.
 Generally, universities nominate several persons each year for honorary degrees; these nominations usually go through several committees before receiving approval.
 Nominees are generally not told until a formal approval and invitation are made; often it is perceived that the system is shrouded in secrecy, and occasionally seen as political and controversial.
 On occasion, organisations have been awarded honorary doctorates.

-Honoris causa degrees are not considered of the same standing as substantive degrees earned by the standard academic processes of courses and original research, except perhaps where the recipient has demonstrated an appropriate level of academic scholarship that would ordinarily qualify them for the award of a substantive degree.
-Recipients of honorary degrees typically wear the same academic dress as recipients of substantive degrees, although there are a few exceptions: honorary graduates at the University of Cambridge wear the appropriate full-dress gown but not the hood, and those at the University of St Andrews wear a black cassock instead of the usual full-dress gown.
+Some universities and learned societies award honorary fellowships in a similar manner to honorary degrees.